opencasestudies/ocs-bp-rural-and-urban-obesity/README.md

 object at the end of the Data Wrangling section, which is loaded at the start of the Data Exploration section.

+#### Target audience

+This case study is designed for undergraduate students who have not taken a statistics course.
+While we do not disucss the theoretical aspects of the statistics concepts used in this case study, the case study discusses the motivation behind them.

 #### Suggested homework

 Students can repeat a similar analysis, but evaluate the change in BMI